 BOARD MEETING DATE:

-Honorable Board of Supervisors (Sitting as the Board of Commissioners of the Housing Authority of County of San Mateo)
+Honorable Board of Supervisors, (sitting as the Board of Commissioners of the Housing Authority of County of San Mateo)

 Duane Bay, Director, Department of Housing

 There is no Net County Cost associated with this action.
-All funds required to operate the program are provided by the U.S. Department of Housing and Urban Development.
+HACSM is funded 100% by the U.S. Department of Housing and Urban Development.